dimonpokemon81/var/README.md

 >### Please help to improve the project

-**If it seems to you, or something is clearly not working as it should, please write me. <br> ( as short example/description/other way ) <br>**
+**If it seems to you that something is clearly not working as it should, please write me. <br> ( as short example/description/other way ) <br>**
 - **email:  dimon19811@outlook.com**
 - **GitHub: [https://github.com/dimonpokemon81/var/issues](https://github.com/dimonpokemon81/var/issues)**